jcollie/rpiwr/radio/README.md

 apt-get install i2c-tools
 ```

 Reboot your Raspberry Pi.
-Once you're logged back running `i2cdetect
+Once you're logged back in running
--y 1` should return this:
+`i2cdetect -y 1` should return this:

 ```